DavisPL-Teaching/119/lecture5/README.md

 ## Friday, Nov 19

+Reminders:

+- HW2 due on Monday

 Plan:

 - Narrow and wide operators

 - Poll

-- We will skip over most of Part 5
+- Part 5: DataFrames (this will be covered relatively briefly)

 - Part 6: end note on disadvantages of Spark.